-BRIEF: Dads sometimes need time alone, The Volkswagen Sharan’s roomy interior
+BRIEF: Dads need a break, Volkswagen Sharan’s roomy interior

-(The Sharan was essentially a transit van with seats welded into the back and windows
+The Sharan was essentially a transit van with windows cut out of the side panels and seats welded into the back.

-A CD’s job isn’t to just oversee the creative work, they are a conduit between the creative and other departments.
+A Creative Director’s job isn’t to just oversee the creative work, it’s to be the conduit between the creative and other departments.

-Sean is the consummate Creative, he figures it’s his job to turn a brief into good creative work, he can execute anything – “Shoes you can eat?
-Cool, when do you need it by?”
+Sean is the consummate Creative, he believes it’s his job to create, he’s not too fussed what the strategy is, he’ll turn it into good creative work, ‘Shoes you can eat?
+Cool, when do you need it by?’

-I’m a bit more logical, if I’m trying to sell something it’s as though I have to walk into a big room filled with suspicious people, and convince them I have a good product.
+I’m more logical, to me, if I’m asked to sell something it’s like being asked to walk into a room filled with suspicious people to try to convince them I have a good product.

-So if what I’m given to say doesn’t sound credible, I worry I might get laughed out of the room.
+If the argument I’m given doesn’t sound credible I worry I might get laughed out of the room.

 They went right up to the wire, the night before the meeting, then came in and said “Couldn’t really think of anything…Soz.”